aces/Loris-MRI/docs/scripts_md/MRI.md

   - $fileref : file hash ref
   - $data\_dir: data directory (e.g. `/data/$PROJECT/data`)

+### gzip\_file($file)

+Gzip the file given as input and return the path of the gzipped file.

+INPUT: file to be gzipped

+RETURNS: path of the gzipped file (or undef if file not found)

 ### create\_dwi\_nifti\_bval\_file($file\_ref, $bval\_file)

 Creates the NIfTI `.bval` file required for DWI acquisitions based on the